digi-embedded/meta-digi/README.md

     be met in future releases of the hardware.
   * BSDL operation is not supported.
 It will be available in future releases of the hardware.

-<a name="scfw-note"></a>

----
- **IMPORTANT**: DEY-2.6-r2 and DEY-2.6-r3 releases update the firmware of the _System Control Unit_ (SCU).
- This is an NXP proprietary firmware and its version in these releases is **not compatible** with the one released on DEY-2.6-r1.
-As a consequence:

-* Old U-Boot v2018.03-r1 **cannot boot** images from DEY-2.6-r2 or newer releases.
-* U-Boot v2018.03-r2 or newer **cannot boot** images from release DEY-2.6-r1.

- To successfully run DEY-2.6-r2 or newer images you need to update the U-Boot on your device.
- ---

 ## ConnectCore 6UL